wso2/docs-is/en/includes/guides/admin-portal/manage-your-console.md

 ## Manage administrators

-Users who have one or more roles created for the Console application [above](#create-a-role), are considered to be administrators.
+Users who are assigned to one or more roles created for the Console application [above](#create-a-role), are considered to be administrators.
 You can manage administrators by going to the **Administrators** tab in **Console Settings**.

 For instructions on managing administrators, refer to [manage administrators]({{base_path}}/guides/users/manage-administrators/).